 ‘What would other reasonable and prudent employers do in a similar situation?’

-Suppose your employer’s conduct falls short of what would be expected of a reasonable and prudent employer in the same circumstances, and you get injured in an accident as a result of his negligence.
-In that case, the employer will be in breach of the duty of care he owes to you.
+Suppose your employer’s conduct falls short of what would be expected of a reasonable and prudent employer in the same circumstances, and you get injured in an accident because of his negligence.
+In that case, the employer will breach the duty of care he owes to you.

 The standard that the employer needs to conform to is a high one.

-Accidents at work which happened before 1st October 2013
+Accidents at work that happened before 1 October 2013

-Before 1st October 2013, it was possible to bring a civil claim against an employer for personal injury arising out of a workplace accident for breach of statutory duty (i.e., an obligation imposed on an employer by a written law).
+Before 1 October 2013, it was possible to bring a civil claim against an employer for personal injury arising from a workplace accident for breach of statutory duty (i.e., an obligation imposed on an employer by a written law).

-The central act of parliament used by accident at work claimants solicitors to pursue their clients’ claims was the Health and Safety at Work Act 1974 (HASAW 1974).
-However, there are also a vast number of other work-related acts of parliament.
+The central Act of Parliament used by accident at work claimants solicitors to pursue their clients’ claims was the Health and Safety at Work Act 1974 (HASAW 1974).
+However, there are also many other work-related acts of parliament.

-Statutory liability was another avenue for an injured worker to use to make a workplace accident claim.
-Relying on a breach of statutory duty meant that you didn’t have to prove the employer had been negligent separately.
+Relying on statutory liability was another way an injured worker could make a workplace accident claim.
+Relying on a breach of statutory duty meant that you didn’t have to prove the employer had also been negligent.

 The Enterprise Act

-Unfortunately for anyone who is now contemplating an accident at work claim, in 2013, the government brought in new legislation called the Enterprise and Regulatory Reform Act 2013 (E&RRA2013).
-This amended HASAW 1974 to make it that after 1st October 2013, it would no longer be possible to claim that an employer had been in breach of an act of parliament and therefore was liable for a work-related claim.
-The claimant, from then on, also had to prove breach of duty/negligence on the part of the employer.
+In 2013, the government introduced the Enterprise and Regulatory Reform Act 2013 (E&RRA 2013).
+This amended HASAW 1974 so that after 1 October 2013, it was no longer possible to claim that if an employer had breached the rules of an Act of Parliament, he was automatically at fault for a work-related claim.
+From 1 October onwards, the claimant also had to prove a breach of duty/negligence on the employer’s part.

-It is still possible to use health and safety legislation breaches as evidence to support a negligence claim.
-It’s just that breach of a statutory duty is no longer, of itself, enough to succeed in an accident at work claim.
+Using health and safety legislation breaches as evidence to support a negligence claim is still possible.
+It’s just that breach of a statutory duty alone is no longer enough to succeed in an accident at work claim.